 Think of it like a invisible shield sitting just below the surface.
 It does not kill existing plants or existing weeds.
 It only works on seeds that have not sprouted yet.
 That is why the name matters: pre-emergent means before emergence.

-Purdue Extension's guide on crabgrass control (AY-10-W) lists several common pre-emergent active ingredients you will find at garden centers: prodiamine (sold as Barricade), dithiopyr (sold as Dimension), and pendimethalin (sold as Pendulum or Halts).
+Purdue Extension's guide on crabgrass control (AY-10-W) lists several proven pre-emergent active ingredients: prodiamine, dithiopyr, and pendimethalin.
+These are the same professional-grade active ingredients our treatment program uses.
 All of them work well when applied at the right time.

 Why Crabgrass Is Such a Problem